ADVERTISEMENT

 7. Know the towing laws in states you’re traveling through.

-Hauling and towing laws are going to differ in each state, and drivers can research those specifics with the digest of motor laws offered by AAA.
-Differences include speed limits, flag regulations, overall length limits (for example, loads on a vehicle such as lumber or a kayak shall not extend 40 feet in Arizona).
+Hauling and towing laws differ in each state.
+Differences include speed limits, flag regulations, and overall length limits (for example, loads on a vehicle such as lumber or a kayak shall not extend 40 feet in Arizona).
 These are meant to keep you and other drivers on the road safe.

 Finally, ask yourself: Would I feel safe driving behind my car?